 Crockpot cooking is especially suited for foods that need to be tenderized through slow cooking and at reduced temperatures.
 Typically foods like carrots and potatoes are cooked in a crockpot with roasted meats.
 To cook carrots in the crockpot, take 1lb. baby carrots, ¼ cup brown sugar. ¼ cup apple juice and 1 tbsp. melted butter.

-Place carrots in the crockpot and combine remaining ingredients.
+Place carrots in the crockpot and combine the remaining ingredients.
 Pour over carrots and cook on low setting for 3-4 hours until carrots are tender.

 How Long To Cook Carrots in Microwave